Bruschetta Baked Brie

 - Cut a circle the size of the brie from the middle of the sourdough loaf being careful not to cut through to the bottom of the loaf.

 - Place the brie in the middle of the loaf.

 - Top with the bruschetta.
 Place on a baking dish and cover with the top slice of bread.
-Bake in the oven for 25-30 minutes.
+Wrap the entire thing in foil and bake in the oven for 20 minutes.

-Remove from the oven and slice the top piece of bread into cubes for dipping up the baked brie and bruschetta goodness!
+- Remove from the oven, remove the foil and slice the top piece of bread into cubes for dipping up the baked brie and bruschetta goodness!

 - Cut slits every inch along the edge of the bread bowl, for easy pulling apart and dipping.

 - Drizzle the balsamic reduction over the top and serve.